Finance cars: what happens when you don’t pay?

-If you are struggling with your finances and have, or are at risk of going into arrears with your car finance agreement, call a Creditfix adviser for free, confidential advice on 0800 431 431.Get Started
+If you are struggling with your finances and have, or are at risk of going into arrears with your car finance agreement, call a Creditfix advisor for free, confidential advice on 0800 431 431.Get debt help today

 Get help with any type of unsecured debt